jenkinsci/buildstash-plugin/README.md

 - Or use string expansion: `platform: '${PLATFORM}'`
 - Example: `platform: "${env.BUILD_TYPE}"` or `platform: env.BUILD_TYPE`

-All fields support this feature, including:
+All fields support this, including:
 - File paths: `primaryFilePath: '${WORKSPACE}/build/app.ipa'`
 - Version components: `versionComponent1Major: '${MAJOR_VERSION}'`
-- Platform, Stream, Labels, Architectures
+- Platform, stream, labels, architectures, etc
-- SCM fields, Notes, Custom Build Number

 ### Setting Up Credentials

-Before using the plugin, you need to store your Buildstash API key as a Jenkins credential:
+Before using the plugin, you should store your Buildstash API key as a Jenkins credential:

 1. Go to **Manage Jenkins** → **Manage Credentials**
 2. Select the domain (usually "Global")